huntertran/soen6441-riskgame/README.md

 ## 5.2.
 JDK version and tools
 <a id="markdown-jdk-version-and-tools" name="jdk-version-and-tools"></a>

-The project use features of Java 8, as well as a mix of Eclipse IDE and Visual Studio Code with Java extension by RedHat.
+> The original project use features of Java 8

+The maintaining project using Java 13 with AdoptOpenJDK

+Work best with Visual Studio Code / Eclipse